ad-szwed/pokedex/readme.md

 First created with vanilla JS, then changed to mostly jquery and bootstrap.

-In the begining it was supposed to be a bunch of buttons, each with a modal opened upoin clicking it, giving you pokemon pic and it's height.
+In the begining it was supposed to be a bunch of buttons, each with a modal opened upon clicking it, giving you pokemon pic and it's height.

 When I saw how it looks like i thought to myself: